 In the end, when it comes to the ease of basic site setup with Divi vs Avada vs X, my ranking is this:

-Avada is only last on this list due to the lack of any front-end editing interface.
+Avada is only last on this list due to the lack of any front-end editing interface at the time of review (which by the way, is no longer the case).
 Customization-wise, though, it offers the most.
 And I know I’m biased.
 For you, the sheer number of options might be the most important factor (so Avada would be #1 for you), and that’s perfectly understandable.